Accretion of Dense Clumps in the Periastron Passage of Eta Carinae: INTRODUCTION

 It is important to emphasize the major role of clumps in the accretion process (Soker 2005).
 In Kashi \& Soker (2009a), models with different acceleration profiles of the primary wind (different values of the beta parameter) were examined.
 Higher values of beta (larger wind acceleration zone) which are associated with clumpy wind, lead to accretion of a larger amount of material onto the secondary.

 In this paper we follow the winds interaction near periastron passage, and include the orbital motion.
 We find that instabilities lead to the formation of dense clumps, that in turn lead to accretion onto the companion near periastron passage.
+The study is focused on the formation and role of clumps in the primary wind and their role in starting the accretion process.
+The study of the formation and acceleration of the two winds, as well as of preexisting clumps in the primary wind will be the subject of a forthcoming paper.
+In a still later paper the exact interaction of the accreted clumps with the secondary wind and radiation will be studied.
 In section \ref{sec:numeric} we present the numerical code and parameters.
 Section \ref{sec:results} presents the results of our different runs and the physical processes involved.
 We summarize in section \ref{sec:summary}.